When running an ecommerce business, boosting your net profit often means finding ways to cut costs wherever you can, without…

 There are many ways a 3PL can help you with inventory management, here are the top six.

 Since a 3PL holds your products at their fulfillment centers, you can check the quantity on hand, and units sold per day.
 This can help provide valuable insight if you have too much or too little inventory on hand at any given time.
 If you have too much inventory on hand it will likely cost a lot in storage fees.
 And that’s money that could be spent on branded shipping materials, or absorbing expedited shipping fees.
 Storing goods is most often based on how much physical space your products take up.
 By keeping your inventory at the right amount based on your customer demands you will save money on storage fees, and put it toward aspects of your business.

 Accurately predict inventory reordering

 Data is king, right?
-By partnering with a tech focused 3PL you will be able to capture historical order fulfillment data to help project when you should reorder inventory to prevent stockouts and backorders.
+By partnering with a tech focused 3PL you will be able to capture historical order fulfillment data to help project when you should reorder inventory (called a reorder point) to prevent stockouts and backorders.
+This can greatly help you improve your inventory control and cut down your lead time.
 You can set automatic notifications to alert you when stock levels reach a certain point, reminding you to restock.
 If that number dips too low, you run the risk of running out of products which can lead to missed sales, backordering, and customer service issues.
 On the flip side if you have too much inventory, it can result in having products that can no longer be sold due to decreased demand or being outdated.

 Utilize inventory management software